eclipse/mosaic.website/content/docs/simulators/application_mapping.md

  * The `route` refers to a route usually defined in the scenario database file (`*.db`) of the scenario.
  * In order to define only one single vehicle to be spawned, the `maxNumberVehicles` property can be set to `1`.
  * By defining the `endingTime` property, the flow is stopped from being generated when the given simulation time is reached.
+ * The `fixedOrder` property controls how applications are mapped according to their weighting.
+More information can be found [here](#mapping-order).
  * By defining the `spawningMode` to one of the following values, the departure time of the individual vehicles can be adjusted:
     * `CONSTANT` - default case, all vehicles have equal time distance to match `target_flow`.
     * `POISSON` -  vehicles depart within a Poisson distribution, resulting in a more natural traffic flow.